Skip to article frontmatterSkip to article content

 U=i=1NU1(ri)+i=1Nj=i+1NU2(rij)+i=1Nj=i+1Nk=j+1NU3(rijk,θijk)+U = \sum_{i=1}^N U_1(r_i) + \sum_{i=1}^N \sum_{j=i+1}^N U_2(r_{ij})+ \sum_{i=1}^N \sum_{j=i+1}^N \sum_{k=j+1}^N U_3(r_{ijk}, \theta_{ijk}) + \ldots

-where U1(ri)U_1(r_i) is the potential energy of atom ii, U2(rij)U_2(r_{ij}) is the potential energy between atoms ii and jj, U3(rijk)U_3(r_{ijk}) is the potential energy between atoms ii, jj, and kk, and so on. θijk\theta_{ijk} is the angle between atoms ii, jj, and kk.
-The one body term (U1U_1) is only meaningful if atoms are in an external field and usually ignored in most force field.
+where U1(ri)U_1(r_i) is the potential energy of atom ii, U2(rij)U_2(r_{ij}) is the potential energy between atoms ii and jj, U3(rijk,θijk)U_3(r_{ijk}, \theta_{ijk}) is the potential energy between atoms ii, jj, and kk, and so on. θijk\theta_{ijk} is the angle between atoms ii, jj, and kk.
+The one-body term U1U_1 is only meaningful if atoms are in an external field and is usually ignored in most force fields.

 Many-body potentials are a type of force field that describes the interactions between three or more atoms or molecules in a material.
 Many-body potentials are used to capture the effects of many-body interactions, such as bond bending, torsion, and non-bonded interactions, which cannot be described by pair potentials alone.